tejpal123456789/Implementation-of-ML-in-Health-Care-5-projects/README.md

 # Implementation-of-ML-in-Health-Care-5-projects

-This is one of the major project of 2nd year .
+This is one of the major project of my 2nd year .

 Here, I have developed a disease predicting web app which using the concept of machine learning makes predictions about various diseases like cancer,heart, Diabetes etc.

-Tools used for project development:
+#Tools used for project development:

-Python ( 3.8 version)
+* Python ( 3.8 version)

-Streamlit
+* Streamlit

-Pandas
+* Pandas

-Numpy
+* Numpy

-Scikit-Learn
+* Scikit-Learn

-Pickle
+* Pickle

 The whole project is deployed on Heroku Cloud.